AHGiles/Traffic-Simulator-2017/Users/Giles/Downloads/Traffic Simulator 2017/ReadMe.txt

 Ray casting is 'working' but innaccurate needs someone better than us to fix it Next is to get road pieces as dragable into scene
 ---------------------------------------------------------------------------------------
-Ray casting is now accurate as ballz, still needs dragable road pieces from GUI probably start work on procedual generation of environment or stats
+Ray casting is now more accurate, still needs dragable road pieces from GUI probably start work on procedual generation of environment or stats
 ---------------------------------------------------------------------------------------
 GUI is now draggable and works fine, need to add GUI images of road pieces